-- Vegetables & Herbs - Add in fresh veggies like juicy sliced tomato, green onions, baby spinach, arugula, jalapenos, sauteed caramelized onions, or cooked mushrooms.
+- Vegetables, Fruit & Herbs - Add in fresh veggies like juicy sliced tomato, green onions, baby spinach, arugula, jalapenos, sauteed caramelized onions, or cooked mushrooms.
+Recently I added pears to my grilled cheese and it was divine.
 Another option, adding a compound butter made with fresh thyme to the outside of your sandwich before grilling to a golden exterior!
+The ultimate comfort food.

 - Seafood - Melted cheddar with bite-size blackened shrimp or cooked lump crab meat is a lovely combination.